kristate/krackinfo/README.md

 ## The Good
 * Should a vendor take responsibility, devices are for the most part updatable.
+* Access points are only affected, if they implement the standard 802.11r (a.k.a.
+Fast-BSS Transition).

 ## The Bad
 * Many devices do not have an easy way to apply updates.
 * A huge burden is placed on the consumer to keep their devices up to date
   * It may not be easy to search for all updates to all devices.
-* The attack works for both clients and access points
+* The attack affects both clients and access points
   * Updating an access point does not keep clients protected!

 ## The Ugly